LukeSmithxyz/mutt-wizard/README.md

 # mutt-wizard

-Get all this great stuff without effort:
+Get this great stuff without effort:

 - A full-featured and autoconfigured email client on the terminal with neomutt
 - Mail stored offline so you can view and write email while away from internet and keep backups